 Sensing it was a sting of some sort, a family member advised him to put urine on it – ‘the local remedy for sea stings’.
 “I must admit that did help initially but the pain only increased later on.”It wasn’t very severe so he did not feel the need to visit a doctor.
 But later applied some antiseptic skin cream that gave a lot of relief.
 “It took few days for the pain to subside and the wounds to heal,” he said.

 The sting was not so severe as it may have been a broken tentacle of the ‘man-o-war’ that was floating around.
 A powerful sting can be fatal.

 March, April, and May are the months when these Floating Terrors come ashore.
-Avoiding the beaches during these hot summer months is impossible, therefore care and caution must be exerted by each one.
-The lifeguards on Goan beaches are equipped with first aid kits to deal with such incidents.
+But this year they seems to cave come ashore even now.
+Thankfully, the lifeguards on Goan beaches are equipped with first aid kits to deal with such incidents.
 (We spoke to a lifeguard at the beach and he said there were a lot of cases of ‘jellyfish stings’.)
 But it is best to visit the nearest medical practitioner for advice.
 Remember this creature is not a jellyfish but a lethal ‘Portuguese-man-of-war.’

 The sting may or may not be severe.
 So don’t panic!
 If help is not available then follow the steps below: